gaurav147-star/LetsChat/README.md

 # LetsChat - A Chat Application

 ## Overview
-LetsChat is a cross-platform chat application built using React Native for the frontend, Node.js and Express.js for the backend, and MongoDB for data storage.
-The application provides a seamless chatting experience with features such as text messaging, emojis, and image sharing.
-It also includes a home page, chat page, and a friend request page for a comprehensive social experience.
+"LetsChat" is a versatile chat application developed using React Native for the frontend, Socket.IO, Node.js, and Express.js for the backend, and MongoDB for data storage.
+The app offers seamless communication with features such as text messaging, emojis, and image sharing.
+Additionally, it includes a homepage, chat interface, and a friend request section, ensuring a comprehensive social interaction experience.

 ## Download and Install the App
    - [Install LetsChat]()